karim12345-gif/E-Commerce-App/SOLUTION.md

 6- The ReactQueryProvider and Providers components set up global state management and data fetching for the app.
 ReactQueryProvider initializes React Query's configuration and error handling, ensuring consistent data fetching and caching across the app.

-7- And then you have providers wraps the app with necessary context providers like CartProvider and ReactQueryProvider, enabling data synchronization and reducing prop drilling.
+7- The Providers component wraps the entire app with the necessary context providers like CartProvider and ReactQueryProvider, enabling shared global state, data synchronization, and minimal prop drilling.

+   1. I used fetch() for server-side rendering, caching, and revalidation SSG, ISR and SSR concepts and React Query for caching, retries, and background data updates.

 ****
 ### Thought process